 First, consider whether the issue might be that your milk is taking a long time to let down when you pump, or whether it’s not letting down at all.

 Milk doesn’t always come out of your breasts – usually your baby or your breast pump stimulates it.
-(Obviously, leaks are a thing, but most of the time, milk stays in your breasts unless you’re trying to lactate.)
+(Obviously, leaks are a thing, but most of the time, milk stays in your breasts unless you’re trying to nurse or pump.)

 When milk starts flowing (you might see it start to spray after it’s been dribbling out), that’s a letdown.